hyperledger/fabric/docs/source/private_data_tutorial.rst

 Query the private data as an unauthorized peer
 ----------------------------------------------

-Now we will switch to a member of Org2 which has the marbles private data ``name, color, size, owner`` in its side database, but does not have the marbles ``price`` private data in its side database.
+Now we will switch to a member of Org2.
+Org2 has the marbles private data ``name, color, size, owner`` in its side database, but does not store the marbles ``price`` data.
 We will query for both sets of private data.

 Switch to a peer in Org2
 ~~~~~~~~~~~~~~~~~~~~~~~~

-From inside the docker container, run the following commands to switch to
-the peer which is unauthorized to access the marbles ``price`` private data.
+Run the following commands to operate as the Org2 admin and query the Org2 peer.

 :guilabel:`Try it yourself`